derekfeger/visibility_analysis/README.md

 containing the points of interest, a digital elevation model (DEM) or terrain dataset, and a radius defining the area of analysis around each point.
 This process will then sequentially calculate the percentage of visible pixels within the analysis area and output the results to a table.
-Additonal outputs include a shapefile representing the areas of analysis, a viewshed raster for each point, and an optional shapefile of all the input points with an updated attribute table reflecting the results of the analysis.
+Additional outputs include a shapefile representing the areas of analysis, a viewshed raster for each point, and an optional shapefile of all the input points with an updated attribute table reflecting the results of the analysis.